Project Daedalus: Autonomy & Controls for In-Space Manufacturing

 Integrated system architecture — subsystems connected through systems engineering process

-As an autonomy & controls lead, I focused on making the payload operate independently in microgravity and vacuum conditions.
-That required real-time inspection, fault recovery, and communication handling, all within the constrains such as power, volume, and mass.
+As the Autonomy & Controls lead, I focused on making the payload operate independently in microgravity and vacuum conditions.
+That required real-time inspection, FDIR, and communication handling, all within strict constraints on power, volume, and mass.

-I designed the AI inspection pipeline and flowchart, combining optical and infrared cameras with a machine learning-based model to detect defects layer by layer during 3D metal printing process.
-To make this viable for space, I applied transfer learning methods and supported the trade study that led us to select the NVIDIA Jetson Xavier NX, shielded with 2 mm of aluminum after our STK radiation analysis with MATLAB for detailed calculations and plotting.
-The pipeline classified defects such as flash formation, voids, and surface roughness, reducing reliance on ground verification.
+I designed the NDE by combining optical and infrared cameras with a machine-learning model to detect defects layer by layer during the 3D metal-printing process.
+To make this viable for space, I applied transfer-learning methods and conducted trade studies that led us to select the NVIDIA Jetson Xavier NX.
+After running an STK Total Ionizing Dose (TID) analysis in MATLAB, we added 2 mm of aluminum shielding.
+The pipeline classified defects such as flash formation, voids, and surface roughness by comparing pre-trained defect models with real-time data from optical and IR cameras during operation.

 Demonstration of the CNN-based AI inspection pipeline — optical and IR cameras for real-time defect detection

 I also developed the logic for our FDIR system, modeled after NASA’s High-Performance Spaceflight Computing concepts, and mapped out the command and data handling flow.
-This required system-level thinking — defining how each subsystem exchanged data and transitioned between states like printing, inspection, safe mode, and ground override.
+This required me to:

 Command and data handling architecture — linking autonomy logic to bus and ground systems